We’re hiring Facility Operations Specialists in Seldovia, AK (1), Oxford, MD (1), and Charleston, SC (3).

 Monitoring and Event Response (MERHAB)

 Our funding enhances state and regional monitoring with advanced harmful algae detection capabilities, from low-cost shellfish toxin tests to high-tech sensors at sea.
-(Credit: Washington State Department of Ecology Marine Monitoring Unit)

-The Monitoring and Event Response for Harmful Algal Blooms (MERHAB) Research Program builds capacity along our coasts for enhanced HAB monitoring and response.
-This helps NOAA and state partners identify when beaches, shellfisheries, and marine animals are at risk from harmful algae, and to make informed decisions that protect public health and safeguard our coastal economies.
+The Monitoring and Event Response for Harmful Algal Blooms (MERHAB) Research Program builds capacity along our coasts for enhanced harmful algal bloom (HAB) monitoring and response.
+This helps the National Oceanic and Atmospheric Administration (NOAA) and state partners identify when beaches, shellfisheries, and marine animals are at risk from harmful algae, and to make informed decisions that protect public health and safeguard our coastal economies.
+MERHAB funds the highest quality science projects that

 • Enhance routine water quality and shellfish monitoring with better HAB detection methods, training, and strategies;